 I feel a little blogger "miniseries" brewing in me.
 Who knows, it may become a sporadic feature on Crossing Paths.
 That is, life lessons from everyday things in our lives.
 Today, I am thinking of my navigation system attached to the windshield of my car.
 This is my GPS, or Global Positioning System.

-my decision on the car I was about to purchase, I was presented with the option of having a GPS in the dash.
+Navigation systems are a relatively new innovation for consumers.
+In 2005,when I was making my decision on the car I was about to purchase, I was presented with the option of having a GPS in the dash.
 I figured I didn't need one.
 I mean, I never get lost, so that's a waste of money.

-tmas that year, my dad gave me one of those after market jobbers that you attach to your windshield by suction cup.
+Then for Christmas that year, my dad gave me one of those after market jobbers that you attach to your windshield by suction cup.
 After having one through these years, I don't know how I went so long without it.
 Do you remember life before cell phones?
 Before laptops?
 Before remote controls?
 Yeah, you know what I'm talking about.

 One thing I find particularly cool about my car's GPS is the fact that I have the actual voice of Mr. T barking out directions.
 "Hey fool, in 300 yards, turn left!"